This deployment method is designed for a domain environment with more than 50 end users, Also for (Citrix/RDS) setup.

 Download the package and collect your ADM-file

-First step is to create domain authentication token.
+The first step is to create a domain authentication token, Click "Add" button.

-Click “Add” button.
-One token is enough in most cases for the whole Xink account.
-The token is not user-specific.
+One token is enough in the most cases for the whole Xink account.

-Then click “Get .ADM” link to download policy template with the token embedded.
+Then click “Get .ADM” link to download policy template with the token embedded (HKLM registry setting).